https://hgic.clemson.edu/

 Water Additions to the Landscape

-Snow, Sleet & Hail: Each of these forms of precipitation also contributes water to the landscape, albeit during times of the year when our plants may not require very much.
-“Wet” snow that falls when the temperature is near freezing may contribute up to 1 inch of water for every 6 inches of snowfall, while “dry ” snow that falls during much colder weather may contribute up to 1 inch of water for every 12 inches of snowfall.
+Snow, Sleet, & Hail: Each of these forms of precipitation also contributes water to the landscape, albeit during times of the year when our plants may not require very much.
+“Wet” snow that falls when the temperature is near freezing may contribute up to 1 inch of water for every 6 inches of snowfall, while “dry” snow that falls during much colder weather may contribute up to 1 inch of water for every 12 inches of snowfall.
 Sleet and hail will also contribute water (although hail will hopefully not fall in a large enough quantity to provide an appreciable amount of water).

 “Run-On”: Assume that your neighbor’s yard is a few feet higher in elevation than your yard.
-If a hard rainfall event occurs, some of the water may “run off” from that yard and subsequently “run on” to your yard.
-If the water stays in your yard it will contribute to the soil moisture in your landscape.
+If a hard rainfall occurs, some water may “run off” from that yard and subsequently “run on” to your yard.
+If the water stays in your yard, it will contribute to the soil moisture in your landscape.
 This “run-on” may be beneficial in a dry year, but it may also be a continual problem in a wet year if it saturates your landscape soil regularly or creates a wet spot.
-If this is the case some form of drainage (drain tile, etc.) or runoff water diversion (terrace, etc.) may be necessary.
+If this is the case, some form of drainage (drain tile, etc.) or runoff water diversion (terrace, etc.) may be necessary.

 Water Subtractions from the Landscape

 Excess water leaching past the root zone has another detrimental aspect.
 The leaching water may move water-soluble compounds in the soil (such as fertilizers and pesticides) down with it.
 This removes these compounds from the root zone area where they are needed and may eventually transport them to the groundwater.
-A homeowner will lose fertilizer, pesticide or herbicide, and water if leaching occurs and may also impact the groundwater in that area.
+A homeowner will lose fertilizer, pesticide or herbicide, and water if leaching occurs, which may also impact the groundwater in that area.

 Summary